RP Photonics logo

 Photodetectors for Photon Counting

-The classical way of single photon detection is to use a photomultiplier tube.
+The classical way of photon detection is to use a photomultiplier tube.
 Particularly with a cooled photocathode, such a device can have a very low dark count rate.
 The quantum efficiency can reach several tens of percent in the visible spectral region, whereas devices for infrared light achieve quantum efficiencies of at most a few percent.

 Avalanche photodiodes (APDs) can be operated in the Geiger mode for photon counting.
+They are then called single photon avalanche diodes (SPADs).
 Here, the applied reverse voltage is slightly above the avalanche breakdown voltage.
 An electron can then be triggered by a single photon, and must be stopped by lowering the voltage for a short time interval, which determines the dead time.
 Depending on the wavelength, the quantum efficiency can be well above 50%.
 The dark count rate can be strongly reduced by cooling the diode, but this can increase the rate of after-pulses caused by trapped electrical carriers.
 Silicon-based APDs are used between roughly 350 and 1050 nm and can reach dark count rates of only a few hertz.
 A typical r.m.s. timing jitter is some tens of picoseconds.
 For longer wavelengths in the near-infrared region, devices based on indium gallium arsenide (InGaAs) and indium phosphide (InP) or germanium (Ge) are used.
 Their quantum efficiency is lower than that of silicon devices in the visible spectrum, but higher than for IR photomultipliers.
 Count rates are typically limited to a few megahertz, or more for silicon APDs.

 For longer wavelengths, sum frequency generation in a nonlinear crystal allows one to upconvert the photons to the visible spectral range, followed by detection with a silicon APD.
 A less common approach is to use a superconducting single photon detector.